This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 |

-- In the final game, a glow effect and fire was added as separate sprites overlayed on top of the original one.
+- Originally looked like the animation from Puzzle Bobble 2.
+In the final game, a glow effect and fire was added as separate sprites overlaid on top of the original one.
 The animation itself was also lengthened, slowed down, and added an extra frame for a better transition to the idle animation.
 None of these extra graphics exist in the prototype.

 - The loss picture accidentally loops.